VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Method

 \section{Method}

 In this section, we first show the pipeline of our framework as ~\Cref{fig:pipeline}, and then present the formulation of our work (\Cref{subsec:prelimilaries}).
 We adapt \tech (\Cref{subsec:mcts}) for efficient test-time expansion and backpropagation on the VLA prediction without disturbing real world execution.
 Under MCTS manner, we apply KDE to efficiently sample action candidates for exploration rather than repeatedly querying VLA (\Cref{subsec:KDE}).
-We also shape the reward based on offline data with a simple method to densely evaluate intermediate candidate-driven states (\Cref{subsec:reward}).
+We also estimate state values based on offline data to densely evaluate intermediate candidate-driven states (\Cref{subsec:value}).